ZenAku13/hello-world/README.md

 # hello-world

 first repoistory

-This is my firs attempt at this so it is a bit rough.
+This is my first attempt at this so it is a bit rough.
+I'm a quick learner so this should be fun and interesting.